 Stephen DiCarmine, left, and Joel Sanders outside the courtroom during their 2015 trial (NYLJ/Rick Kopstein)

-A key witness in the criminal retrial over the collapse of Dewey & LeBoeuf told a Manhattan jury on Friday that he never discussed improper accounting adjustments with former Dewey executive director Stephen DiCarmine.
+A key witness in a criminal case over the 2012 collapse of Dewey & LeBoeuf told a Manhattan jury March 10 that he facilitated improper accounting adjustments and took steps to hide them from auditors after discussing the adjustments with former Dewey CFO Joel Sanders.